LiskArchive/lips/proposals/lip-update_genesis_block_schema_and_processing.md

 As introduced in [the Rationale section](#processing-of-the-genesis-block), the processing of the genesis block is performed in four different stages:

-* _Static validation of the genesis block_: The stateless checks to ensure the structure of the genesis block are performed.
+* _Static validation of the genesis block_: The stateless checks that ensure the structure of the genesis block are performed.
 Also, the properties in the block header that do not require access to the state store are checked.
 These checks are defined in the sections below.
 * _Genesis state initialization_: The genesis state initialization logic for the registered modules is executed.